-Police say fire kills 15 students in western India
+Fire in tutoring center kills 19 students in western India

-NEW DELHI (AP) — At least 15 students were killed in a fire that broke out Friday in a four-story building in the western Indian city of Surat, police said.
+NEW DELHI (AP) — At least 19 teenage students were killed in a fire that broke out Friday in a tutoring center in the western Indian city of Surat, a top state official said.

-Police officer Praveen Chaudhary said 15 other students were hospitalized with burns.
+More than a dozen students were hospitalized with burns or suffering from suffocation, police officer Praveen Chaudhary said.

-The students were attending a tutoring class when the fire broke out, Chaudhary said.
+The students were attending a class when the fire broke out in the four-story building, Chaudhary said.
 He said all of the students had been accounted for.

+Gujarat state’s top elected official, Vijay Rupani, said 19 youngsters died in the fire.

+“I’m told these youngsters were trapped in the building as the fire destroyed the staircase.
+Around three to four died after they jumped off the building,” Rupani told The Press Trust of India.

-Fire officer Deepak Satkale said 24 fire engines battled the blaze.
+Two dozen fire engines battled the blaze, fire officer Deepak Satkale said.
 Authorities were investigating the cause of the fire.

-The Press Trust of India news agency said the fire engulfed the third and fourth floors of the building in a shopping district.
+The fire engulfed the third and fourth floors of the building in a shopping district, The Press Trust of India said.

-Television images showed some students jumping from the building to escape the blaze.
+Television images showed students jumping from the building to escape the blaze, with thick smoke billowing from the building.

 Prime Minister Narendra Modi said he was anguished by the fire.
 “Have asked the Gujarat Government and local authorities to provide all possible assistance to those affected,” he tweeted.